 The World’s Tightest House

-Dr. Marsik, who unsurprisingly works at the university of Alaska as an assistant professor in sustainable energy, says that although these results have been created with a relatively small house (the home being only 600 square feet in size) it demonstrates that with acknowledgement of the importance of environmental issues it is possible to build truly energy efficient homes.
+Dr. Marsik, who unsurprisingly works at the University of Alaska as an assistant professor in sustainable energy, says that although these results have been created with a relatively small house (the home being only 600 square feet in size) it demonstrates that with acknowledgment of the importance of environmental issues it is possible to build truly energy-efficient homes.

-So how does your home compare to this ultimate energy efficient role model?
+So how does your home compare to this ultimate energy-efficient role model?
 Are you really doing enough to acknowledge the effect that increased energy consumption and carbon emissions are having on the environment?
-Or is it time to upgrade your home to a green house?
-Why not use this summer to prepare your property for the next gruelling winter that we’re sure to endure.
+Or is it time to upgrade your home to a greenhouse?
+Why not use this summer to prepare your property for the next grueling winter that we’re sure to endure.